 We understand that it can be intimidating to visit a church you’ve never attended before, but please know that our congregation welcomes all people warmly.
 We hope you’ll feel right at home, and that you will emerge from our services spiritually uplifted.

-Sunday, August 13th – 10am: Sunday morning worship
+Sunday, July 14th – 10am: Sunday morning worship

-Saturday, August 19th – 10am: Annual Blessing of the Animals Service – Come join in this beloved annual tradition, and bring your animals to be blessed.
+Saturday, August 10th – 10am: Annual Blessing of the Animals Service – Come join in this beloved annual tradition, and bring your animals to be blessed.
 If you do not have an animal friend to bring with you, feel free to instead bring a picture or memento of a beloved past pet, or a picture of a species of animals close to your heart.

-Sunday, September 3rd – 10am: Sunday morning worship – Communion Sunday – all are welcome at the table to partake in the Eucharist
+Sunday, September 1st – 10am: Sunday morning worship – Communion Sunday – all are welcome at the table to partake in the Eucharist